orbitalfoundation/orbital-sys/readme.md

 	const results = await sys.resolve({resolve},{fetch:"https://news.com"})
 ```

+We need async because there are cases where blocking is important, but the pattern itself just doesn't feel totally satisfactory - here is some commentary on it as a whole: https://lucumr.pocoo.org/2024/11/18/threads-beat-async-await/ .

 ## Manifests

-There are a few built in or reserved pubsub resolvers - one of which is 'load'.
+Manifests are a key design feature but are not heavily discussed yet.
+I will discuss these more in the future.
+For now, it is worth noting that there are a few built in or 'reserved' pubsub resolvers whose schemas occupy root namespaces that you cannot use yourself.
+One of these is 'load'.
 This forms a manifest grammar that allows for inhaling of larger collections of state from a file.

 ```
 	sys.resolve({load:"./configuration.js"})